 – After a year long of tweeting, complaining, the Advertising Standards Authority (ASA) got involved and Pret had to remove this false advertising and only announce it as 5 drinks per day, not endless.

 – Then Pret announced early 2021 to be discontinuing the expensive iced drinks on the sub from April 2021 on.
 Many customers announced to boycott Pret and cancel their subscription.
-Pret then pretended to be humble, listening to customer and announced that the iced drinks will remain on the sub.
+Pret then pretended to be humble, listening to customers and announced that the iced drinks will remain on the sub.
 But this turned out to just be on paper.

 – Customer complaints started flooding in that they can hardly find a shop that makes the expensive frappes, smoothies etc. Common excuses were broken ice machines, broken blenders, out of stock etc. etc.

 – The most nasty thing Pret does (and it continues to this day in some occasions) they make it hard for people to unsubscribe/cancel from the sub.
-And when people do manage to unsubscribe, Pret continues to withdraw money from accounts, even months after cancellation.
+And when people do manage to unsubscribe, Pret continues to withdraw money from accounts, even months after cancellation. .
+Money Saving Expert already reported back in 2020 that Pret kept withdrawing money from bank accounts, at times even MONTHS after customers cancelled the subscription.
+The following Tweets I’ve put on YouTube are just some of many, many more complaints: .

 .